ChristopherMNeal/mr-robogers-neighborhood/README.md

 Test: "It should round to the nearest number if a decimal is inputted"
 Code: makeNumberArray(-1.6);
 Expected Output: "[0, 1, 2]"
+Note: I realized this test is unnecessary because the number input form doesn't allow decimals.
+I have removed the rounding logic.

 Describe: mrRobogerTranslator()